Taoboan1999/Taoboan1999.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student at the College of Intelligence and Computing of Tianjin University, studying with Prof. Pengfei Zhu.
+My research interests are on computer vision, particularly drones and intelligent vehicles.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** Cross-domain, Heterogeneous, Multi-intelligence, Co-perception
-- **Machine Learning:** meta-learning, incremental learning, transfer learning

 ## News